 How to Make a Mango Tree Live Longer

-The only surefire way to increase a mango tree’s lifespan is to grow it under ideal conditions.
+The only surefire way to increase a mango tree’s lifespan is to grow it under ideal conditions and plant it in a place it can thrive.
 This means providing tropical temperatures, rich soil mix, and balanced fertilizer.
 Mango trees will not reach their peak lifespan outside of their ideal native habitat.
 Additionally, you will want to watch for fungal diseases and common pests.
 If your tree does get infested with pests, treat it with organic pesticides

 How Cold Can Mango Trees Tolerate?